 YES!
 The foundation of theVillage is a community hub for women to gather for support and nourishment.
 We believe women are full of wisdom to share with each other, whether they choose to have children or not.
 Although some of our groups are closed to our clients only, many are open to the public.
 Go to theVillage tab and find ‘public groups and classes’ on our Village page.

 If you are interested in our birth services, come to a free orientation.
 If you are a new mama looking for a supportive place to breastfeed, meet other breastfeeding women, or to get advice from our breastfeeding experts; come to our MotherBaby Cafe or take our breastfeeding class by freshMums.
 For women who have experienced a tough birth journey or a loss in pregnancy or shortly after, you may find our Mother’s Tears Support Group the place for you.

 The best part is most of these offerings are FREE!
 Sign up today!

 Go to our Village calendar on the website found on the home page or go into theVillage tab and click on the class you are interested in taking.
 Simply follow the link from there!
 You can always call the office to reserve a spot!

 YES!
-Our midwives love to do annual well-woman exams.
-And they are in-network with major insurance companies for these services!
+We love to do annual well-woman exams.
+And we are in-network with major insurance companies for these services!
 In a relaxing, home-like environment, come get your physical exam, pap/pelvic, clinical breast exam, annual blood work done, depletion evaluation, preconceptual counseling, birth control, sexually transmitted infection screening, hormone balancing, perimenopausal guidance and talk with your midwife about setting your health goals for the year!

 Go to theCare tab and check out our Empowered Well-Woman Care to learn more!